Grimfuldev/Let_it_Die_Local_Saver/README.md

 ===================

 Launch LET IT DIE through Steam, wait until you quit, then copy local saves.
-The offline edition has no Steam Cloud, so this is does backups.
+The offline edition has no Steam Cloud, so this does backups.

 **Important:** Create a shortcut once (Create shortcut in settings), then launch from that shortcut or from the exe.
 Steam’s own Play button does not run this backup.